bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 this situation cannot possibly occur (or else our premise would be false).

-Now given this truth table, we can see that :math:`AB | C` simplifies to the expression :math:`A` by ignoring the impossible row from our premise (the first, second and fourth rows match).
+Now given this truth table, we can see that :math:`AB | C` simplifies to the expression :math:`A|C` by ignoring the impossible row from our premise (the first, second and fourth rows match).
 Similarly, :math:`A\bar{B}|C` simplifies to "False" (by ignoring the third row).
 Plugging these back into PR1 and PR2: